 Ιnter-Govermental Organization Report

+By the end of January 2019, UNHCR had created 26,452 places in the accommodation scheme as part of the ESTIA programme.
+These were in 4,500 apartments and 19 buildings, in 14 cities and 6 islands across Greece.
 The Accommodation Scheme1 provides rented housing to vulnerable asylum-seekers and refugees in Greece.
 Urban accommodation helps restore a sense of normalcy and provides better access to services, including education and health.
-People are additionally supported by social workers and interpreters who help them access medical services, employment, language courses and recreational activities.
+People are additionally supported by social workers and interpreters who help them access medical services, employment, language courses and recreational activities